Holbrook, Arizona: Holbrook shootout

 On September 4, 1887, Commodore Perry Owens, the Apache County Sheriff, came to Holbrook to arrest Andy Blevins, a.k.a.
 Andy Cooper, for horse theft.
 Blevins had also recently bragged about killing two men and had killed many more, including two lawmen.

 Sheriff Owens insisted on confronting the Blevins brothers alone, knowing there would likely be a shootout.
 He went to the Blevins' house, which still stands, knocked on the door, and when Blevins asked what he wanted, announced he'd come to arrest him.
 Blevins resisted arrest and a shootout occurred.
 Blevins, two brothers, a friend, and Blevins' horse were shot; all died, except one brother.

-Owens emerged unscathed, despite being shot at from a half-dozen feet away.
+Owens emerged unscathed, despite being shot at from a half-dozen feet (2 m) away.
 Owens single-handedly taking on four men made him a western legend rivaling the Earp Brothers and Texas John Slaughter as lawmen of the Old West.

 Later development

 Holbrook was known as "the town too tough for women and churches" and in 1914 was said to be the only county seat in the U.S. that didn't have a church (the Mormons had moved 25 miles (40 km) south to Snowflake and Taylor).
 The original railroad station was replaced by the Santa Fe Depot in 1892.

 Navajo County was divided off of Apache County in 1895 and Holbrook became the county seat.
 Many lawmen and cowboys from the area became Rough Riders with Theodore Roosevelt in the late 1800s.
 But by 1902, The Hashknife Outfit was bankrupt and the land was sold to the Babbitt brothers.

-President Roosevelt named the Petrified Forest (including part of the Painted Desert) a National Monument in 1906.
+President Theodore Roosevelt named the Petrified Forest (including part of the Painted Desert) a National Monument in 1906.
 Holbrook was incorporated in 1917.
 Most of the Beale Wagon Road became Route 66 in 1926 and passed through both the Petrified Forest and Holbrook.
 Tourism started taking over the economy.